alexelgt/getexgyms/README.md

 This is needed if you want to upload the ouput files to My Maps.
 If you don't do this, the first row of the data will be used as a header.

 # **What does the script do**
-*Note: read reference 1 if you want to know more about input parameters of osmcoverer*
+*Note: read reference 1 if you want to know more about input parameters of osmcoverer.*

 1. Run oscoverer with this configuration:
     * -markers=gyms_data.csv *(all gyms)*